-There is an interesting conflict between the universe in which we exist where absolutely everything changes, and our instinctive desire for the comfort of permanence.
-We gravitate to comfort and permanence, or the perception of permanence, for it is one of the most common manifestations of comfort.
+There is an conflict between the world around us where everything changes, and our instinctive desire for the comfort of permanence.
 So many of us desire a ‘forever’ job, home, partner, etc… And yet we all know that nothing is truly forever.
 Everything changes.
-And most frustratingly of all, everything changes at its own pace and in its own time.
+And, despite our best efforts, we cannot control change.

 My name is Mark Frost and I am an EMCC Executive Coaching Senior Practitioner and my speciality is helping people develop a helpful and productive relationship with change.
 Many call the resulting state resilience.
 It’s time you came to master resilience and I might be just the person to help you get there.

 Please inspect the Who I am and What I Do pages to learn more.
 Better yet, just call me on 07491 027584.
 In fact, why not do that right now.